seankarson/docs/aux-documentation/above-crit-heap-percent.md

-## Critical Heap Percentage is exceeded:
+# Critical Heap Percentage Is Exceeded

 Once the critical-heap-percentage is exceeded, operations do not complete, instead throwing a LowMemoryException for